skylantix/Website/src/content/pricing.md

         },
         {
             "question": "Is there a student discount?",
             "answer": "Yes!
-UChicago and UC Irvine students (and recent grads) get 3 months free on our Nextcloud or Managed Apps tiers.
+UChicago and UC Irvine students (and recent grads) get 3 months free on our Self-Hosted Essentials or Managed Apps tiers.
 Just reach out with proof of enrollment or recent graduation."
         },
         {
             "question": "What if I need something custom?",